 If the memorized value is less than the programmed value in C8-03 (Minimum Brake Release torque), then C8-03 is used as the next brake release value.
-If the feature must be disabled, C8-03 and C8-16 should be set to equal values of approximately 100 %.
+If the feature must be disabled, C8-03 will overide C8-16 if it is a greater value than C8-16.

-Once the brake has been commanded to release, the drive frequency output remains at zero for the amount of time programmed into C8-04.
+Once the brake has been commanded to release, the output remains in Zero Servo for the amount of time programmed into C8-04.
 During C8-04, the drive waits for the brake to completely open and watches encoder feedback.
 If the amount of feedback is less than the setting in C8-05 (Roll Back Count), then the drive proceeds to the BE3 check.
-If it is not, a BE1 alarm is displayed on the keypad.
-For the BE3 check, if the brake opened mechanically, then the encoder feedback must be greater than or equal to the value programed in C8-07 (BE3 Detect Count) within the time set in C8-06 (BE3/Alternate Torque Time).
+If it is not, a BE1 alarm is displayed on the keypad and the sequence stops.
+For the BE3 check, if the brake opened mechanically, then the encoder feedback must be greater than or equal to the value programmed in C8-07 (BE3 Detect Count) within the time set in C8-06 (BE3/Alternate Torque Time).
 If it is not, then BE3 is displayed.
 By the time the drive has completed the BE3 check, there should be a significant amount of motor shaft movement and the NLB start sequence is complete.

 The NLB Stop Sequence begins when the run command has been removed and the output frequency has decelerated to zero.
 Once at zero speed, the motor maintains a Zero Servo position or more commonly referred to as Load Float for the duration of C8-10 (Load Float Time).
 During the Load Float time, run commands in either direction are accepted and will begin accelerating immediately in the commanded direction thereby skipping the NLB Start Sequence entirely.
 The Load Float Timer is reset after each new run command.
 Once the Load Float Timer expires, the brake output command is removed (thereby closing the brake) and Zero Servo is maintained for the time set in C8-11 (Brake Delay Time) to allow the brake to fully close.
 Once the Brake Delay Time has expired, the BE6 check is executed.
-The BE6 check simply monitors encoder feedback and compares it to C8-13 (BE6 Max count).
+The BE6 check monitors encoder feedback and compares it to C8-13 (BE6 Max count).
 The encoder feedback must not exceed the number of counts in C8-13 within the C8-12 (BE6 Detect Timer) time.
 If it does (meaning the load slipped through the brake), a BE6 alarm is displayed on the keypad and the drive will reset its zero servo position and maintain its new position.
 Run commands will still be accepted with the exception of a reduced speed in the up direction set by C8-17 (BE6 Up speed) and the NLB stop sequence will begin again once the run command had been removed.